hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-server.html.md

 page_title: "Azure DevOps Server - VCS Providers - Terraform Cloud"
 ---

-# Configuring Azure DevOps Services Access
+# Configuring Azure DevOps Server Access

 These instructions are for using an on-premise installation of Azure DevOps Server 2019 for Terraform Cloud's VCS features.
 [Azure DevOps Services has separate instructions,](./azure-devops-services.html) as do the [other supported VCS providers.](./index.html)